 During our time in quarantine we have managed to build a nice camp where we live.
 It has a kitchen, a dining table and even a hammock cinema with a roof that opens up in good weather!

-Accomodations for our volunteers consist of tents or hammocks.
+Accomodations for our volunteers consist of hammocks in two little huts at our camp.
 If you have your own camping gear you are of course welcome to bring those as well.

 Since we're a good bit away from the nearest village with restaurant options we will be providing all volunteers with 3 meals a day.
 In line with our principles of building a sustainable business these will be completely vegan, and sourced from local products as much as possible.
 We of course welcome any volunteers with an affinity for food and cooking to contribute where they want!